Events & Teaching

 Here's a link to a radio interview I did with KBOO in Portland, Oregon, in June 2011: KBOO Interview

-Here are some photos from the reading at Why There are Words in Sausalito, December 2011.
+Here are some photos from a recent class, and from a reading at Why There are Words in Sausalito, December 2011.